czp21c/czptr/README.md

 ## Week 2

-Done the first model; Implement many data loading and augmentation methods; Get models for exercises as well.
+Have done the first model; Implement many data loading and augmentation methods; Get models for exercises as well.

+## Week 3

+Have done the set-up for both Feed forward and Convolutional Neural Networks training.
+Get a lot different of methods to test the model performance